2024-01-01 · personal, auto

 Frequently asked questions

 Do I need comprehensive and collision?
 If your car is newer or financed, these coverages can protect your investment.
+If you owe more than the car is worth, gap insurance can cover the difference after a total loss.

 What should I do after an accident?
 Exchange info, document the scene, notify your insurer promptly, and follow claims instructions.
+Our auto claims step-by-step guide walks through the full process.
+If your claim is denied, learn how to respond in our claims denial appeals guide.

 Practical next steps